tunjan/MLE_course/module3/README.md

 ### Access MLFlow UI

-After the containers are up and running, you can access the MLflow UI at the address listed in the `docker-compose logs mlflow-server` command output.
+After the containers are up and running, you can access the MLflow UI at the address listed in the `docker compose logs mlflow-server` command output.
 You can view the experiment runs, logged metrics, and artifacts in the MLflow UI.

 ### Save models